![]() |

 No. 77 25 April 2004 Listening to Mothers

-No. 125 16 March 2008 Merleau-Ponty’s The Child’s Relations with Others (a critique, with Anthony Stadlen)
+No. 125 16 March 2008 Merleau-Ponty’s The Child’s Relations with Others: a critique (she co-conducted with Anthony Stadlen)

-No. 261 13 September 2020 Doing ‘Nothing’: The Phenomenology of Mothering and of Psychotherapy
+No. 261 13 September 2020 Doing ‘Nothing’: The Phenomenology of Mothering and of Psychotherapy (online seminar by Zoom)

 It’s impossible to do nothing.
 Mothers often say: ‘I’ve got nothing done all day.’
 This can’t be a literal statement.
 It’s a statement of value.
 While I was writing What Mothers Learn, I noticed many similarities between the work of mothers and that of psychotherapists.
 Both can feel as if they are ‘doing nothing’ exactly when they are working well.
 So ‘nothing’ must be ‘something’ that we seem to undervalue.